The By-Band-Sleeve study is in follow up and is no longer recruiting new participants

 Can I take part?

-The By-Band-Sleeve study that includes patients undergoing the three different types of surgery has now completed recruitment and therefore we are not accepting any new patients for this study.
+The By-Band-Sleeve study that includes patients undergoing the three different types of surgery has now completed recruitment and follow up and therefore we are not accepting any new patients for this study.
+We are currently analysing the results collected from over 1300 participants.
 If you wish to undergo bariatric surgery you will have to proceed through the standard NHS patient pathway processes.

 Study Team